Road Trip To Florida’s Amelia Island

 A more typical history experience awaits you at the Amelia Island Museum of History where you can learn about the founding of the island and it’s interesting background.
 For some family fun – consider a night of duckpin bowling at locally owned Duck Pinz.
 Duckpin Bowling is similar to bowling but the ball has no holes and the rules are slightly different.

 You didn’t think I’d skip the beach, did you?
+Of the many things to do in Amelia Island, the beach is probably a top pick for most tourists.
 While it’s strange to see people drive their cars onto certain sections of it – the beaches were clean and enjoyable to walk on.
 There are several entry points for beach access – just check ahead so you don’t wind up at a private entrance.
 The parking lots for beach access were small so as usual – arriving early is a good bet.

 Things To See